merveenoyan/siglip/README.md

 SigLIP is [CLIP](https://huggingface.co/docs/transformers/model_doc/clip), a multimodal model, with a better loss function.
 The sigmoid loss operates solely on image-text pairs and does not require a global view of the pairwise similarities for normalization.
 This allows further scaling up the batch size, while also performing better at smaller batch sizes.

+**Update:** SigLIP 2 is released today, here's [an intuitive explanation](https://huggingface.co/blog/siglip2) about what's new, and Naflex variant.

 A TL;DR of SigLIP by one of the authors can be found [here](https://twitter.com/giffmana/status/1692641733459267713).

 ## What is this repository for? 👀

-This repository shows how you can utilize [SigLIP](https://arxiv.org/abs/2303.15343) for search in different modalities.
+This repository shows how you can utilize [SigLIP](https://arxiv.org/abs/2303.15343) and SigLIP 2 for search in different modalities.

 📚 It contains:
 - A notebook on how to create an embedding index using SigLIP with Hugging Face Transformers and FAISS,